UCL-CCS/FabMD/doc/EasyVVUQ_FabMD_example.md

 The third command `easymd_example_analyse` calls a function in `FabMD.py`.
 This fetches the results, transfers it back to an EasyVVUQ campaign and then analyses it.
 It must be passed two arguments: the `config_dir` as usual; and the name of the results directory `output_dir`. `output_dir` will be the name of the directory containg the results in your `local_results` directory (set in your `machines_user.yml` file).

-Note that we have made LAMMPS output a file that looks like a pnadas dataframse csv file, a more general output could be read by EasyVVUQ by using a custom decoder.
+Note that we have made LAMMPS output a file that looks like a pandas dataframse csv file, a more general output could be read by EasyVVUQ by using a custom decoder.

 This command does the equivalent of: